Together Alone: Background

-Together Alone was mainly recorded at Neil Finn's friends Nigel and Jody Harrocks' house at Karekare Beach in New Zealand, with additional recording in Melbourne, Australia at both Periscope and Platinum Studios.
+Together Alone was mainly recorded at Neil Finn's friends Nigel and Jody Horrocks' house at Karekare Beach in New Zealand, with additional recording in Melbourne, Australia at both Periscope and Platinum Studios.
 The album's opening track was named "Kare Kare".
 Paul Hester said, "We flew in Youth and an engineer called Greg Hunter straight off the streets of Brixton to Karekare Beach, New Zealand – miles from anywhere, no shops, no nothing.
 They were in shock for days.
 Didn't know where the fuck they were."

 AllMusic noted that Together Alone is "more experimental and musically varied than any of their previous releases" and cited the addition of Mark Hart to the band's line-up and new producer Youth as reasons for this.
+The site also notes that the band also used the record to branch into traditional Māori music.
 The album features more complex, layered guitar and keyboard arrangements than on Crowded House's previous works.
 The title track features a New Zealand Māori choir and log drummers and was co-written by Ngapo "Bub" Wehi of the Te Waka Huia Cultural Group Choir, who also provide backing vocals on "In My Command" and "Catherine Wheels".

+"Private Universe" also features Micronesian log drummers.

 "Catherine Wheels" was written by Neil and Tim Finn while with Split Enz and was originally titled "The First to Say Gone".
 The final version included input from bass player Nick Seymour, which earned him a co-writing credit, one of only five he has with Crowded House.
 (The others are "Recurring Dream" and "Help Is Coming" from Afterglow, "Newcastle Jam" from the Special Edition Live Album and "Isolation" from Intriguer.)

 Together Alone topped the album chart in New Zealand, reached number two in Australia and number four in the United Kingdom.
-Due to its inclusion on the Reality Bites soundtrack, the song "Locked Out" was bundled with The Knack's "My Sharona", which also features in the film, as a promotional jukebox single.
+Due to its inclusion on the Reality Bites soundtrack, the song "Locked Out" was bundled with the Knack's "My Sharona", which also features in the film, as a promotional jukebox single.
 The video single release of "Nails in My Feet" featured a documentary of the making of Together Alone entitled Footage from the Together Alone Recording Session.

 The Japanese edition contained the bonus track "You Can Touch" which later appeared on the compilation Afterglow.